 Project Public Health Ready

-The Project Public Health Ready (PPHR) criteria are nationally-recognized standards for local public health preparedness.
-National Association of County and City Health Officials (NACCHO) regularly updates the criteria to align with recent federal initiatives, including the U.S. Centers for Disease Control and Preventionโs (CDC) public health emergency preparedness capabilities and Public Health Accreditation Boardโs standards and measures.
+PPHR criteria are nationally-recognized standards for local public health preparedness.
+NACCHO regularly updates the criteria to align with recent federal initiatives, including the CDC’s public health emergency preparedness capabilities and Public Health Accreditation Board’s standards and measures.

-The criteria are comprised of six goals:ย engage the whole community, plan for all-hazards preparedness, maintain plans and procedures for public health threats, maintain plans and procedures for recovery, develop workforce capacity, and conduct quality improvement.
+The criteria are comprised of six goals: engage the whole community, plan for all-hazards preparedness, maintain plans and procedures for public health threats, maintain plans and procedures for recovery, develop workforce capacity, and conduct quality improvement.

-Map of Floridaโs Public Health Ready-Recognized County Health Departments
+Map of Florida’s Public Health Ready-Recognized County Health Departments

 Project Public Health Ready status for each of the county health departments in Florida.